-- How does this Tenet benefit us? - What are some reasons why someone may choose not to be as helpful as they could be? - Is it possible to be too helpful?
+- How does this Tenet benefit us at work?
+What about in our personal lives? - What are some reasons why someone may choose not to be as helpful as they could be? - Is it possible to be too helpful?
 When might that be and why?

-• [Add your own] PLAY COACHING VIDEO: Encourage participants to take notes as they hear insights they like or find interesting.
+PLAY COACHING VIDEO: Encourage participants to take notes as they hear insights they like or find interesting.

 After watching the video, give participants a bit of time to reflect and finish taking notes.